equilpres/sveltekit-typescript-cloudflare-boilerplate/README.md

 ### SvelteKit TypeScript Cloudflare Boilerplate

-Minimalistic boilerplate for SvelteKit projects in TypeScript, optimized for Cloudflare Pages.
+Boilerplate for SvelteKit projects in TypeScript, optimized for Cloudflare Pages

-> ⚠️ When deploying, use SvelteKit preset and set `NODE_VERSION` env to `18.18` for compatibility.
+> ⚠️ When deploying, use SvelteKit preset and set `NODE_VERSION` env to `18.18` for compatibility

 #### Prerequisites